Echo Park Improvement Association General Architectural Design Guidelines

 - Historic architecture that is perceived to be successful or “classic” today usually reflects the materials and craftsmanship that were “state of the art” when they were built.

-- Architectural “Vision” – with design that is fresh and contemporary, or design that reinterprets the historic with a fresh, contemporary approach.
+- Design with vision and integrity: Design that is fresh and contemporary or reinterprets the historic with a fresh, contemporary approach, and is consistent throughout the structure.
 While accurate reproduction of historic design is a wonderful concept, it is very expensive, and can fail the test of time if compromised by budgetary limitations.

-- Development that respects and is appropriate relative to the mass & scale (height, floor area ratios), of what exists in the immediate areas surrounding the proposed development.
+- Development that respects and is appropriate relative to the mass, scale (height, floor area ratios) and setbacks of what exists in the immediate areas surrounding the proposed development.

 - The use of high quality or state-of-the-art materials and craftsmanship appropriate for the structure being built, with particular attention paid to windows and finish.